k5dru/carterbot/README.md

 - **Token Count Estimation**: The tool estimates the number of input and output tokens to help users manage costs effectively.
 This is crucial for optimizing the use of API credits.
 - **Continuation Mechanism**: Autocoder handles responses that exceed the model's context length by using a continuation message and system prompt.
 This ensures that the generated code is complete and coherent.
 - **System Prompt**: The system prompt guides the AI to provide detailed, neutral, and fact-based answers, facilitating inquiry without judgment or censorship.
-- **Integration with `argparse`**: Autocoder uses `argparse` for setting options and parameters, making it easy to use and customize.
-- **Debugging Modes**: The tool includes different debugging modes to help with troubleshooting and understanding its behavior.
+- **Control File**: Users can save sets of parameters that work well in a control file for later use, making it easier to replicate successful configurations.

 ## Design Points and Rationale
 ------------------------------